GitThemAll/MoodiesData/design.md

     - Cleans and prepares its own data.
     - Engineers features and prepares data needed by the model.
     - Loads and train machine learning models.
-    - Models are saved in the root of each of these domains, and can be run by their service to predict.

 ### 4. **Infrastructure Layer**
 - This layer is created to interface with external services.